 Check my quick measurement conversion tables.

-8. Utilize cooking blogs
+8. Check some cooking blogs

 Many cooking-centric websites organize recipes by their time demand.
 You can find many simple, replicable recipes that won't take more than 30 minutes to prepare.
 These blogs should be essential bookmarks for anyone trying to reduce cook time.